Alexiou981/sourdough-enthusiasts/README.md

 - __Landing Page__

-    - The image on the landning page and the quote help provide the user with an idea of what the website will be related to.
+    - The image on the landing page and the quote help provide the user with an idea of what the website will be related to.
     - It is a very minimalistic section compared to the other sections and aims to encourage and inspire users to dive into the details of sourdough bread.

     ![Landing Image](assets/images/features-images/landing-screenshot.png)